snyk-sandbox/http-fake-backend/README.md

 # http-fake-backend

-> Build a fake backend by providing the content of JSON files through configurable routes.
+> Build a fake backend by providing the content of JSON files or JavaScript objects through configurable routes.

 Comes as a Node.js server.
 Useful for mocking, testing and developing independent of the »real« backend.